h3l2f/Xlpanel/README.md

 ![v0.2](https://i.imgur.com/bwRUsJu.png)
 > Now you can personalize your client with any color you want.

-# Change logs: v0.2.1
+# Change logs: v0.2.2
-- Fixed css
-- Change unit from GB to MB
-- Added anti delete on suspended server
+- Now you can choose between verify user or not.

 # Key features
 * Manage your pterodactyl server